 If the person seeking benefits disagrees with the initial determination and the decision issued after an agency reconsideration, that person or their representative may request a hearing by filing the appropriate form from the Social Security Administration (SSA) or by sending a request in writing to the agency.
 This request may be submitted online through the SSA website.

-Either the claimant or the representative must request a hearing within 60 days of receiving the results of the reconsideration.
+Either the claimant or their disability representative must request a hearing within 60 days of receiving the results of the reconsideration.
 However, the agency assumes that it takes five days to receive those results, so the deadline is actually considered to be 65 days after the date on the notice of reconsideration determination.
-If the appeal involves a discontinuation of benefits, the claimant may ask for benefits to continue during the appeal, but that request must be made in writing within ten days of receiving notice of cessation of benefits.
+If the appeal involves a discontinuation of benefits, the claimant may ask for benefits to continue during the appeal, but that request must be made in writing within 10 days of receiving notice of cessation of benefits.

 If the claimant does not want to appear before the judge to argue the case but wants to have the case decided based on evidence already on record, a hearing may be scheduled without regard to the convenience of the claimant.
 In most cases, however, it is recommended that the claimant speak with the judge either in person, by video teleconference, or by phone.